Cryptocurrency for Beginners Guide 2025

 • Institutional adoption: Companies adding Bitcoin to balance sheets

-Decentralized Finance (DeFi)
+decentralised Finance (DeFi)

 • Lending and borrowing: Earn interest or access credit

-• Decentralized exchanges: Trade without intermediaries
+• decentralised exchanges: Trade without intermediaries

 • Yield farming: Earn rewards by providing liquidity